abdelkimo/or-tools/doc_sources/FAQ/source/faq/installation.rst

 We try our best to commit only working versions of the *or-tools* library.
 From time to time, it can happen that for your configuration we forgot something but it should not happen too often.
-What could happen is that you need to clean the library.
+It could be that you need to clean the library.

 Try in your base directory: